DougBurke/chandraobs/notes/display.md

 Note that I am manually creating "views" of the data that could be selectable instead via a faceted browsing interfacte.

- - link to a "view by instrument" page

  - a view of the object types II: give some statisics on the object types that have been observed (broken down by time or AO; the latter is harder and I don't think as interesting